The following courses are highly recommended for all SAFE positions:

 The Community Development and Advocacy Coordinator will be responsible for developing and coordinating retention programs and strategies in the following areas:

-• Community Development: coordinating large-scale community events to promote a sense of belonging, such as SEA Mic or SEA BBQ and/or inform community about issues facing the SEA community.
+• Community Development: Coordinating large-scale community events to promote a sense of belonging and inform students about social and political issues facing the SEA community.

 • Health & Wellness: Promoting the wellbeing of both physical and mental health; sharing health & wellness resources.